korcsmarosgroup/ViralLink/README.md

 * Ensure that the layout of the *parameters.yml* file and the parameter names have not been altered.
 Regarding the specified parameters, make sure that the file paths are reachable from the main directory of the ViralLink repository.

-* The wrapper should install all required packages, but this isn't always possible and can therefore cause errors running the workflow.
+* The wrapper should install all required R packages, but this isn't always possible and can therefore cause errors running the workflow.
+Python packages must be pre-installed.
 Try to install all required packages (see section above) prior to running the wrapper.

 ----
 ## Outputs of ViralLink